ericyarmo/stl-food-agent/README.md

   attested_by: Eric Yarmo

-They behave like Git commits for civic life — verifiable, portable, append-only.
+Think of them as Git commits for civic life—verifiable, portable, append-only.

 🌍 Why open source

-We’re releasing this under MIT so that schools, cities, and student groups can fork it, replace the data source, and instantly create their own Food Agent, Parks Agent, or Safety Agent.
+Released under MIT so any school, city, or student group can fork it, swap in their own data, and launch a Food Agent, Parks Agent, or Safety Agent.

-The primitives — receipts, proofs, and a lightweight index — are universal.
+The primitives—receipts, proofs, a lightweight index—are reusable.
-Any city department could drop their CSVs into /fixtures/ingest and publish verified dashboards in hours, not months.
+Drop new data into /fixtures/ingest and publish verified dashboards in hours.

 Open sourcing makes civic infrastructure composable.
-Instead of every agency hiring consultants to build from scratch, they can build on top of one shared grammar.
+Instead of rebuilding from scratch, cities can share a grammar for trust.

-🧠 What a full Civic Index could be
+🧠 Toward a Civic Index

-Imagine every school, nonprofit, and public program in St. Louis represented as a node in one open, verifiable ledger — a Civic Index.
+Picture every school, nonprofit, and program in St. Louis as a node in one open, verifiable ledger.

-Each event or inspection becomes a receipt.
+Each inspection or event becomes a receipt.

-Each promise (a grant, an initiative) becomes a contract that can be fulfilled or amended.
+Each grant or initiative becomes a promise that can be fulfilled or amended.
 Searchable by anyone, auditable by everyone.

-The Food Agent is a single tile in that mosaic.
-Multiply it by housing, health, education, arts — and you get a living memory of civic life: something funders, volunteers, and policymakers can actually navigate.
+The Food Agent is one tile in that mosaic.
+Multiply it by housing, health, education, arts, and you get a living memory of the city itself.

-That’s the long-term vision behind Chainge, giving communities the tools to remember themselves.
+That’s the long-term vision behind Chainge — helping communities remember themselves.

 🪜 Run locally
 npm i